This topic provides answers to some frequently asked questions (FAQ) about Elastic High Performance Computing (E-HPC).

 If the AliyunServiceRoleForEHPC role is not attached to your account, you must first complete role authorization.
 For more information, see Manage a service-linked role.

 Why am I unable to log on to the console to view cluster information as a RAM user?

 If the RAM user is not granted the AliyunEHPCReadOnlyAccess permission, the Switch to RAM for authorization message appears.
 You must grant the AliyunEHPCReadOnlyAccess permission to the RAM user.
 Then, you can view cluster information as a RAM user.

-To create a cluster, user, or job, you must grant the AliyunEHPCFullAccess and AliyunNASFullAccess permissions to the RAM user.
-For more information, see Grant permissions to a RAM user.
+To create an E-HPC cluster, user, or job, you must grant the AliyunEHPCFullAccess and AliyunNASFullAccess permissions to the RAM user.
+For more information, see Grant permissions to the RAM user.